nauyan/AttentionGuidedMultiTaskLearning/README.md

 # Attention Guided Multi-Task Learning

-This project implements a multi-task learning approach for survival analysis and cancer detection.
+This is an offical implemetation of the paper titled "Attention-Guided Multi-Task Learning for Enhanced Cancer Grading and Survival Prediction".
 The workflow is organized into four main scripts that should be executed in sequence.

 ## Installation